Volunteer project of Earth Stewardship East

 Funds for a bench and stone path were not allowed in our grant.
 We are looking for individuals or groups who might donate funds for these amenities which will greatly enhance the public's pleasure in visiting this site.
 Contact Merikay if you wish to make a tax deductible donation towards these items.

 We welcome any individuals or groups to join with us on this project.
-Leaders of the following environmental and faith groups have expressed support for our project: Pleasant View Trustees, Muddy Branch Alliance, Seneca Creek Watershed Partnership, Fairhaven United Methodist Church, Mt.
-Olive Church, Church of Jesus Christ of Latter-day Saints (Kentlands Ward), and Prince of Peace Lutheran Church.
-If your community group would like to participate in this project, please contact Merikay Smith at firstname.lastname@example.org.
+Leaders of the following environmental and faith groups have supported our project: Pleasant View Trustees, Muddy Branch Alliance, Seneca Creek Watershed Partnership, Fairhaven United Methodist Church, Mt.
+Olive Church, Church of Jesus Christ of Latter-day Saints (Kentlands Ward, Bethesda Ward, Potomac Ward, Montgomery Branch), Darnestown Presbyterian Church, Seneca Congregation Church, Prince of Peace Lutheran Church and ROI All Stars.

 Funds for this Pleasant View project come from the Montgomery County Water Quality Protection Fund through the Chesapeake Bay Trust.

 Pleasant View Plant List

 Trees: 24 total – others by donation.
 Some of these trees will be planted in Spring 2016, others in Fall 2017.
 3 gallon – 15 gallon